-Many companies, when the grow to a large IT infrastructure, find the cost of purchasing certificates to be cost prohibitive.
-When that happens, they often establish their own internal certificate authority and begin signing and distributing their own certificates for internal (and sometimes external) use.
+Many companies that grow to a large IT infrastructure, find the cost of purchasing certificates to be cost prohibitive.
+When that happens, they often establish their own internal certificate authority and begin signing and distributing their own certificates for internal and sometimes external use.
 Once in place, these organizations insure that their root certificate is trusted on all of the employee and infrastructure systems so that, as far as employees and servers are concerned, the certificates are 100% valid and trusted.

-In the case that your company has gone this route, you will need to request certificates through their established processes.
-This process may be as simple as a web application where you can request a certificate and download it, or it may be part of a task tracking software like JIRA.
+If your company has gone this route, you will need to request certificates through your company's established processes.
+This process may be as simple as a web application where you can request a certificate and download it, or it may be part of a task-tracking software like JIRA.

 - The private key for the certificate.

 - An intermediate certificate chain file that lets users find an appropriate trusted root when they access the servers using the certificate.

 Signing your own certificates is relatively easy, however it has several downsides: